-Tier PCE component Description Front-end Management interfa- ces: PCE web con- sole and VEN Management interfaces include: • PCE web console • REST API • PCE command line • VEN command line VEN events For information, see VEN Administration Guide.
-App Router Directs requests to the proper service.
-App Gateway Ensures that all communication between cluster nodes is encrypted and that only cluster nodes can connect to internal services.
-Most services connect via the application gateway.
+Tier PCE compo- nent Description Front-end Management Management interfaces include: interfaces: PCE web console and VEN PCE web console REST API PCE command line VEN command line VEN events For information, see "VEN Architecture and Components" in VEN Adminis- tration Guide App Router Directs requests to the proper service.
 Processing Login Central server for authentication.
 Agent Manager Manages data in the policy domain, such as workload context and policy definitions.
 Also, manages data for all user and organization authentication and authorization, such as users, organizations, API keys, and roles.
 Agent Traffic Provides information about traffic to and from VENs.
 Serves as the service underlying Illumination.
 Collector Aggregates packet and traffic flow information sent from the VEN.
 Serves as the service underlying Illumination.
 Audit Events Creates an overview of auditable system events across the PCE and VENs.
 Fluentd Log forwarder service that forwards the flow log files received from VENs.
 Executor Backbone for asynchronous job execution, such as report generation and background jobs.
 Fileserver Central storage and retrieval for large data files.
 Search Index Supports auto-completion in the PCE web console.
-Traffic Query API for traffic explorer Flow Analytics Dae- mon Flow analytics daemon Network Device Manages network devices such as switches and server load balancers that are managed by the PCE.
 Service memcached Open source component: in-memory cache.
 Background Jobs Backbone for asynchronous job execution, such as report generation and background jobs.
 Set Server In-memory cache to aid in policy calculations.
 Agent Traffic cache Stores the traffic flow data and graphs for Illumination.
 See Agent Traffic.
 In the PCE architecture diagram, labeled "AT Cache."

-Tier PCE component Description Data Job Queue (Re- dis + workers) Data job queue Persistence Fluentd data Flow files Policy primary data- base and replica Postgres database contains all policy- and agent-related data.
+Persistence Policy primary data- base and replica Postgres database that contains all the policy and agent related data.
 The primary and replica databases run on separate data nodes.
 Traffic database pri- mary and replica Postgres database that contains all the historical traffic flow data.
-Traffic Explorer is backed by this data store.
+Traffic Explorer is backed by this datastore.
 The primary and replica databases run on separate data nodes.